 - Not being able to get financing for your build: This is rare, but some lenders consider it too risky to finance homes not built to code

-- County may enact code later on: You may then be forced to pay for very expensive upgrades to get your home up to code.
+- County may enact code later on: You may be forced to pay for expensive upgrades to get your home up to code.

 - Expensive building code insurance: This insurance covers costs to get your home up to code.
 If your home isn’t built to code, this insurance will be expensive.